 - Bake until just set.
 Overcooked quiche is not what you want.
 Pull the quiche out of the oven when the top is slightly puffed up and the center is just barely set.

-- Don't skip the potato starch.
+- Don't skip the potato starch, this keeps the quiche from getting too jiggly.

 More Zucchini Recipes

-There are a few different reasons your quiche may have turned out watery.
 To prevent watery quiche, you need to release as much liquid as possible from the vegetables.
+While baking your quiche on the middle rack will ensure proper heat distribution.

 And finally, don't overcook your quiche.
 Overcooked quiche can become watery as the eggs separate from the cream.
 Pull the quiche out as soon as the center sets.